-We are very happy to announce the following keynote speakers for the 4th International Conference on Heat Transfer and Fluid Flow (HTFF'17):
+We are very happy to announce the following keynote speaker for the 5th International Conference on Heat Transfer and Fluid Flow (HTFF'18):

 Chamil received his BSc (Hons) in Mechanical Engineering from the University of Peradeniya, Sri Lanka with the award of best performance in Mechanical Engineering in 2007.
 Then, he received his PhD in Mechanical Engineering in 2011 from the Queens University Belfast, UK with several publications where one of his publications was awarded with a young author best paper award from the IEEE in 2011.
 After having a few academic positions, Chamil joined the Faculty of Science and Engineering of University of Manchester (UoM) as an Assistant Professor in October 2015.
 Currently Chamil is working mainly with the Northwest Composts Centre and the Aerospace Research Institute of the UoM.
 So far, he has authored 35+ peer-reviewed journal/conference papers.
 Moreover, he is the author of the monograph Polymer Extrusion: A Study on Thermal Monitoring Techniques and Melting Issues.
 His research interests include: Process Monitoring, Modelling and Control; Soft Sensors and Soft Sensing; Process Instrumentation; Energy Efficiency; and Heat Transfer.
 At present, he is mainly researching in the areas such as melt flow behaviour in polymer processing, 3D printing, development of inferential (soft) sensors for processing applications, heat transfer (heat flow and cooling) in gas turbine applications.
 He is an associate member of the IESL, IMechE, ICPM and also a Fellow of the Higher Education Academy UK.